 Starting Blackberries From Seed

 When starting blackberries from seed, it's generally best to start them indoors a few weeks before the last expected frost.
 Begin by soaking the seeds in water for 24 hours.
-After soaking, plant them in a mix of half potting soil and half soil from your garden along with some compost.
-Place the seeds no more than 1/16 inch in the soil.
+After soaking, sow them in a loose potting soil or seed-starting mix along with some compost.
+Press the seeds no more than 1/16 inch in the soil.

-You can, of course, plant store-bought blackberry seeds, but you can also harvest your own seeds if desired.
+You can, of course, sow store-bought blackberry seeds, but you can also harvest your own seeds if desired from heirloom selections.
+Most hybrid cultivars don't set viable seed; if the seeds do germinate, they'll likely not come true to type.
 You'll need to harvest ripe fruit and then smoosh it.
 You can then use a strainer to help rinse the berry pulp away from the seeds.
 It may take several tries to get all the pulp off them.

 Starting Blackberries From a Seedling